dhis2/dhis2-docs/src/commonmark/en/content/user/using-beta-reporting-functionality.md

 <!--DHIS2-SECTION-ID:using_the_beta_reports_app-->

-A new Reports App (Beta) is introduced in release 2.32 and serves as an optional replacement of the original [Reports App](#using_reporting), offering a more intuitive and user-friendly interface.
-Unlike the previous reports app, however, it does not support Data Approvals.
+A new Reports app (Beta) is introduced in release 2.32 and serves as an optional replacement of the original [Reports app](#using_reporting), offering a more intuitive and user-friendly interface.
+Unlike the previous Reports app, however, it does not support Data Approvals.

 ## Using standard reports